Book 1: The Summer Bridesmaids – A Kiss is Just a Kiss

 Kitty had to stop Beck from marrying Maggie.
 Now.

 I became attached to my bridesmaids in the original Bridesmaids series.
-Many of these sweet romantic comedies are based on old black and white rom-coms I used to watch with my mom.
-The premise for The Summer Bridesmaid series is every book starts off with a kiss for one of the 5 Summer sisters.
-In this one, the eldest sister, Kitty, is convinced her sister is about to marry the wrong man (at the same time, the groom is having second thoughts).
+These sweet romantic comedies are based on the type of old black and white rom-coms I used to watch with my mom.
+In this story, the eldest sister, Kitty, is convinced her sister is about to marry the wrong man (at the same time, the groom is having second thoughts).
 Kitty, the first bridesmaid down the aisle, plants a kiss on the groom to stop the wedding.
 But now Kitty, the groom, and Kitty's dotty grandmother are stranded at the church together.

 And speaking of dotty grandmothers...Grandma Dotty is central to each story in the series.
 She knows she shouldn't have favorites, but she dotes on those 5 girls.
 If only her memory wasn't fading, along with her ability to stay out of trouble...